 One group may not require much more organization than its leader provides.
 But if a group begins to grow or multiple groups are started, then a systematic plan for coordination must be developed.
-Ideally, a senior cancer care ministry leader will be appointed by the senior pastor.
+Ideally, a senior cancer care ministry leader will be appointed by the senior faith leader.
 The group leaders would then act as an advisory council to the appointed senior leader.
-No matter the organizational structure of the church, the ministry must be coordinated in such a way that everyone who completes the training has opportunities to serve.
-That service may take place within the church or outside of it.
+No matter the organizational structure of your house of worship, the ministry must be coordinated in such a way that everyone who completes the training has opportunities to serve.
+That service may take place within the house of worship or outside of it.